runonbitcoin/walleteering/guide/01-background.md

 | P2PKH<br>Payment<br>10000 satoshis<br>**SIGNED** | P2PKH<br>Dragon instance<br>546 satoshis |
 | | P2PKH<br>Change<br>9000 satoshis |

 Input #2 and Output #3 were both added by the purse.
 However, Input #1 is still unsigned.
-It could not be signed before all transaction inputs and outputs were added.
-Now, this transaction is sent to the owner’s `sign()` method to sign the jig inputs.
-The `sign()` method is also passed information that Input #1 is a jig input so that it knows what to sign.
-It returns a fully signed transaction.
+It was not possible to sign Input #1 before all payment inputs and outputs were added.
+This transaction is now sent to the owner’s `sign()` method to sign the jig inputs.
+The `sign()` method is also passed information that Input #1 is a jig so that it knows which inputs to sign.
+The owner should return a fully signed transaction.

 The transaction is now complete and Run will broadcast it.